 - Planting a Tree for Shade

-Please gives us your personal take on managing summer heat on our Facebook page.
+Please gives us your personal take on managing summer heat and we'd love to hear what actions your family is action to keep the environment clean on our Facebook page.

 Thanksgiving is Just Around the Corner